umran/fsm/readme.md

 ````go
 order.machine = fsm.New(states[initialStateName], states)
 ````
-Note that the `initialStateName` variable passed to the `fsm.New()` function can be empty: `""`.
+Note that the `initialStateName` passed to the `Initialize()` function can be empty: `""`.
 In fact, due to the way this library is designed, if the initial state's transition method is to be executed, it is necessary that `initialStateName` be empty: `""` during the creation of the state machine.
 The initial state should instead be set by calling `ReconcileForState()` on the state machine once it has been generated.
 This is covered in the following section.

 ### Transitioning State
 The state machine transitions state via calls to: `ReconcileForState(nextStateName string, args interface{})`